 If you’re looking to book a vacation to Mexico that has a mix of beach bum and cultural activities, put Playa del Carmen at the top of your list.

-It’s not as party crazy as Cancún, but has some fun nightlife available, if that’s your thing.
+It’s not as party centric as Cancún, but has some fun nightlife available, if that’s your thing.

 Playa del Carmen is also a great spot for day trips to Sian Ka’an Biosphere Preserve, diving with whale sharks, and exploring mysterious cenotes.